 Remedy

-Volkswagen will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the tires and replace the ones that have the DOT number and production mold number combinations identified by Continental.
+Nissan will notify owners by mail and instruct you to take your vehicle to a dealership to inspect and replace the affected tires.

 Daimler Vans USA, LLC (DVUSA) is recalling certain 2019 Mercedes-Benz Sprinter and Freightliner Sprinter vehicles equipped with winter tires.
 The tires may not have been correctly installed, possibly resulting in reduced traction in wet or snowy conditions.